nsaikiran/impression/_drafts/Spring-Boot.md

 If that piece of code is boilerplate code for most of the developers, then it will be a part of library or framework.

 You probably know the difference between library and framework.
-Using libraries won't be intriguing or irritating but using a framework does.
-Because guidelines that one needs to follow to use framework or more when compared to library.
+And you need to be through with the *[guidelines][GuidelinesPOST]* needs to be followed for an effective and proper use.

 > TODO picture of skeleton > framework, full picture for application